MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Get-VMHostPartitionableGpu.md

 ### -ComputerName
 Specifies one or more Hyper-V hosts that run this cmdlet.
-NetBIOS names, IP addresses, and fully qualified domain names are allowable.
+NetBIOS names, IP addresses, and fully qualified domain names are allowed.
 The default is the local computer.
 Use localhost or a dot ('.') to specify the local computer explicitly.